 Statement of intent

-A Statement of intent was issued by DETI, NI local councils, Local Better Regulation Office and Department for Business, Innovation & Skills.
+A Statement of intent was issued by DETI, NI local councils, Local Better Regulation Office, and Department for Business, Innovation and Skills.

 Its aim was to ensure parity of enforcement practice between Northern Ireland and GB in relation to trading standards and environmental health matters in the context of the Regulatory Enforcement and Sanctions Act 2008.